frederic-perez/AmE-dictionary/dictionary.md

 __staffer__ :three: _n_ A member of the staff of an organization, especially of a newspaper. _Staffers on the New York Times._
 __stagger__ _v_ _Walmart will stagger other deals._
 __staid__ :three: _adj_ Sedate, respectable, and unadventurous. _Staid law firms._ _Syn_ sedate, respectable, quiet, serious :es: serio, formal, sereno
-__stalwart__ :seven: Loyal, reliable, and hard-working. _He remained a stalwart supporter of the cause._ _Syn_ staunch, loyal, faithful, committed, devoted, dedicated, dependable, reliable, steady
+__stalwart__ :eight: Loyal, reliable, and hard-working. _He remained a stalwart supporter of the cause._ _Syn_ staunch, loyal, faithful, committed, devoted, dedicated, dependable, reliable, steady
 __stammers__ _The consensus was shrugs and stammers._
 __stamp out__ _Policemen took their own steps to stamp out smoking on the railways._
-__stance__ :four: _n_ The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person's posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
+__stance__ :five: _n_ The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person's posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
 __standings__ :two: _Pac-12 Standings_ _:es: clasificación_
 __standout__ :four: _Informal_ _adj_ Exceptionally good. _He became a standout quarterback in the NFL._
 __standstill__ _The car will jump from standstill to 60 mph in 4.4 seconds._